bo-nny/seat_cafe/README.md

 **File**: `index.php`

-- **Description**: This page allows the user to log in to the system.
+- **Description**: This page allows the Administrator to log in to the system.
 - **Main Components**:
   - **Logo**: Displays the cafe logo (located in the `images` folder).
   - **Login Form**: Includes fields for username and password.